-However, enforcing trademark and ID rights in Vietnam presents numerous challenges, exacerbated by the length of time required to examine trademark/ID applications in Vietnam.
+Practice indicates that enforcing trademark and ID rights in Vietnam presents numerous challenges, exacerbated by the length of time required to examine trademark/ID applications in Vietnam.
 The actual examination time for a trademark application can range between 16-18 months, or even several years, if the trademark is opposed by a third party or is denied protection by the Intellectual Property Office of Vietnam.
-Meanwhile, as soon as rights holders apply to register their trademark/ID, competitors' products with similar or even identical trademarks/ID immediately enter the market.
 The prolonged time for trademark/ID examination in Vietnam contributes significantly to the aforementioned situation, and at the same time, it also gives rise to a slew of negative consequences:

-- (i) Third parties take advantage of the pendency of trademark/ID to commercialize their products without fear of being sued; - (ii) Although the (unregistered) trademark/ID has been widely used in legal business activities in Vietnam and has developed into a commercial indication, Vietnamese Enforcement Authorities are reluctant to deal with alleged unfair competition actions; - (iii) Third parties take advantage of the copyright protection mechanism to register the trademark or design of the product packaging of the legitimate trademark owner as a copyright as a way to obstruct enforcement actions by rights holders, even after the mark has been granted a Trademark Registration Certificate.
+- (i) Third parties take advantage of the pendency of trademark/ID to commercialize their products without fear of being sued. - (ii) Although the (unregistered) trademark/ ID has been widely used in legal business activities in Vietnam and has developed into a commercial indication, Vietnamese Enforcement Authorities are reluctant to deal with alleged unfair competition actions. - (iii) Third parties take advantage of the copyright protection mechanism to register the trademark or design of the product packaging of the legitimate trademark owner as a copyright as a way to obstruct enforcement actions by rights holders, even after the mark has been granted a Trademark Registration Certificate.
 In Vietnam, invalidating a copyright registration is not easy and often takes a long time.